Mahadevv01/Node-js-rate-limiting/README.md

    - The Node.js API is set up in a cluster with two replica sets to provide redundancy and handle increased load.
 This setup enhances the reliability and scalability of the API.

 6. **Resilience and Error Handling:**
    - The API is designed to handle various failure scenarios and edge cases.
-It ensures robust performance even in the face of unexpected issues.
+It ensures robust performance even in the face of unexpected issues

 ### Additional Considerations